My Depression Journal

-It feels comfortable though, because I know even some normal people are sleeping through the rain, not just me, the troublesome one.
+It feels comfortable though, because I know even some normal people are sleeping through the rain, not just me.

 Period day has the same effect for wake up struggle.

-Every problem seems like they have no solutions, every problem surfaced seems like it is already dead end.
+Every problem seems like they have no solutions, every problem that surfaces seems like it is already dead end.